hestonhamilton/mcp-shell-aliases/docs/SECURITY.md

 # Security Overview

-The MCP Bash Aliases server is designed with conservative defaults to avoid destructive shell execution.
+The MCP Shell Aliases server is designed with conservative defaults to avoid destructive shell execution.

 ## Threat Model